ooyala/backlot-ingestion-library/README.md

 * Forwards the request to Ooyala's API service.

 No signing server is needed for the actual uploading  of files or chunks.
 For a video, the client receives the URLs for uploading directly from the Ooyala API and directly posts to to those URLs on the Ooyala service.
-The `examples` directory of the library includes a reference server implementation.

 ## Initialization